webdigga/divorce-coach/src/posts/are-couples-putting-divorce-on-hold-due-to-the-cost-of-living-crisis.md

 ---
 title: Are Couples Putting Divorce On Hold Due To The Cost Of Living Crisis?
-seoTitle: Divorce Coaching | Divorce Trends & Insights
+seoTitle: Are Couples Delaying Divorce Due to Cost of Living Crisis?
 description: Is the cost of divorce and the cost of living crisis the reasons for a for lack of break-ups?
 date: 2024-04-25